 How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

-By Kushal Magar · May 14, 2026 · 8 min read
+By Kushal Magar · April 18, 2026 · 10 min read

-Why Separate Personal and Sales Email
+Why Separate Personal and Sales Email?

 Sales email at volume behaves differently from personal email.
+According to Validity's 2025 Email Deliverability Benchmark, average inbox placement rates for B2B prospecting email sit around 79%.
 High send frequency, low engagement rates, and unsubscribe requests are all signals that spam filters monitor.
-Keeping sales traffic on a separate subdomain insulates your main domain from those signals.

 Step 1: Set Up Email Aliases